willgee9531/alx-system_engineering-devops/0x00-shell_basics/README.md

-9- I wrote a script that deleted the file: betty that is in /tmp/my-first-directory 10- I wrote a script that deleted the directory: my-first-directory that is in /tmp directory 11- I wrote a script that changes the working directory to the previous one 12- I wrote a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+9- I wrote a script that deleted the file: betty that is in /tmp/my-first-directory 10- I wrote a script that deleted the directory: my-first-directory that is in /tmp directory 11- I wrote a script that changes the working directory to the previous one 12- I wrote a script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format
-13- I wrote a script that prints the type of the file named iamafile that is in the /tmp directory
+13- I wrote a script that prints the type of the file named iamafile that is in the /tmp directory 14- I wrote a created a symbolic link to /bin/ls, named __ls__.
+The symbolic link was created in the current working directory